- Your doctor may prescribe antibiotics to get rid of the bacteria causing the infection.

 Heitzman ME, Neto CC, Winiarz E, Vaisberg AJ, Hammond GB.
 Ethnobotany, phytochemistry and pharmacology of Uncaria (Rubiaceae).
 Phytochemistry.
 2005;66(1):5-29.

-Mandell.
-Mandell, Douglas, and Bennett's Principles and Practice of Infections Diseases.
-7th ed.
-Philadelphia, PA: Churchill Livingstone, An Imprint of Elsevier; 2009.
+Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015.

-Schindler G, Patzak U, Brinkhaus B. et al. Urinary excretion and metabolism of arbutin after oral administration of Arctostaphylos uvae ursi extract as film-coated tablets and aqueous solution in healthy humans.
+Schindler G, Patzak U, Brinkhaus B, et al. Urinary excretion and metabolism of arbutin after oral administration of Arctostaphylos uvae ursi extract as film-coated tablets and aqueous solution in healthy humans.
 J Clin Pharmacol.
-2002;42(8):920-7.
+2002;42(8):920-927.

 Simopoulos AP.
 Omega-3 fatty acids in inflammation and autoimmune diseases.
 J Am Coll Nutr.
 2002;21(6):495-505.

-Stapleton AE, Dziura J, Hooton TM, Cox ME, Yarova-Yarovaya Y, Chen S, Gupta K. Recurrent urinary tract infection and urinary Escherichia coli in women ingesting cranberry juice daily: a randomized controlled trial.
+Stapleton AE, Dziura J, Hooton TM, et al. Recurrent urinary tract infection and urinary Escherichia coli in women ingesting cranberry juice daily: a randomized controlled trial.
 Mayo Clin Proc.
-2012 Feb;87(2):143-50.
+2012;87(2):143-150.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.